lttng/lttng-docs/contents/using-lttng/controlling-tracing/saving-loading-tracing-session.md

-Configuring a tracing session may be long: creating and enabling channels with specific parameters, enabling kernel and user space domain events with specific log levels and filters, adding context to some channels, etc. If you're going to use LTTng to solve real world problems, chances are you're going to have to record events using the same tracing session setup over and over, modifying a few variables each time in your instrumented program or environment.
+Configuring a tracing session may be long: creating and enabling channels with specific parameters, enabling kernel and user space domain events with specific log levels and filters, and adding context to some channels are just a few of the many possible operations using the `lttng` command line tool.
+If you're going to use LTTng to solve real world problems, chances are you're going to have to record events using the same tracing session setup over and over, modifying a few variables each time in your instrumented program or environment.
 To avoid